FourjsGenero/ex_formula/README.md

 The code is based on the "shunting-yard" algorithm.

-The library is DBMONEY/DBFORMAT independent, it uses always dot as decimal separator.
+Note: The library is DBMONEY/DBFORMAT independent: It uses always dot as decimal separator.
+This is mandatory, because the syntax allows function calls with parameters separated by a comma.

 ![Simple calculator demo (GDC)](https://github.com/FourjsGenero/ex_formula/raw/master/docs/formula-screen-001.png)